 In 1965 the Institute amalgamanted with the Polish Research Centre, which had been created at the beginning of the war.
 At this time, the name was changed to: the Polish Institute and Sikorski Museum by which it is known to this day.

 In 1970, the Regimental Colours Fund was established as a separate Charity, with the aim of preserving the Regimental Colours.

 In 1972 the Institute absorbed the Polish Historical Institute.
 This had been established as the Historical Commission of the General Staff and was transformed into the Polish Historical Commission.
 It was closed in 2007.

-Finally, in 1988 an amalgamation took place with the Polish Underground Movement (1939 – 1945) Study Trust, which held the main archive of the Polish Underground Movement and of the Home Army.
+Finally, in 1988 an amalgamation took place with the Polish Underground Movement (1939 – 1945) Study Trust, which holds the main archive of the Polish Underground Movement and of the Home Army.

 The Polish Institute and Sikorski Museum is a registered charity (no. 312168) and other than funds that we generate through our activities, we are totally reliant on membership, donations and legacies to enable us to carry on with our work.